 And, as far as the Michel thing.
-He says once lovers, no friends and I’m not terribly disappointed.
+He says once lovers, never friends and I’m not terribly disappointed.
 He caused way to much stress and uncertainty for me.
 So, so long Michel.
-I may come back to French Polynesia, but definitely not on his boat.

-I’ve built up a whole routine here and it felt like home.
-Only to be shattered by lying and deceit in the end.
+I built up a whole routine in Tahiti and it felt like home.
+Only to be shattered by lies and deceit in the end.
 I’m writing this on my way home to face the reality of my fathers death and help my mother in her grief, then off to Italia where I’ll freeze, but be surrounded by furry friends on my next workaway.
 One chapter over, let’s start a new one.

 (I do want to thank Michel for helping me to overcome myself.
 He pushed me and expected me to do things, so I was forced to learn, to grow, to change in a positive way.
-Things i may have done before without thinking, but since my accident I’ve built up a lot of uncertainty and fear in myself and Michel is partially responsible for my growth, but it is forcing myself to overcome my fear that is the ultimate player.
+Things I may have done before without thinking, but since my accident I’ve built up a lot of uncertainty and fear in myself.
+Michel is partially responsible for my growth, but it was forcing myself to overcome my fear that is the ultimate player.
 I just do it a few times, perfect it, and then I’m ok.
 I’ve learned to be more confident, assertive, and learned to say no (well I’m still working on that.)